Ranking the 10 Best Anchormen in Football History

-Anchorman is one of the most important positions in a football team.
-They are expected to sit just in front of the defense and protect them from incoming attacks from the opponents.
-They need to be excellent at reading the game and be prepared to make tackles, interceptions, and clearances.
+Anchorman is one of the most important positions on a football team.
+They are expected to sit just in front of the defence and protect them from incoming attacks from opponents.
+They need to be excellent at reading the game and prepared to make tackles, interceptions, and clearances.

-The role of an anchorman has evolved in modern football but the primary responsibility remains the same.
-They sit at the heart of a team and protect the backline from opposition attacks while also helping their own team build attacks.
-The anchorman position is widely known as defensive midfielder or a CDM – Central Defensive Midfielder.
+The role of an anchorman has evolved in modern football, but the primary responsibility remains the same.
+They sit at the heart of a team and protect the backline from opposition attacks while also helping their team build attacks.
+The anchorman position is widely known as an attacking midfielder or central defensive midfielder.

 10. Xabi Alonso